Kraft Heinz 'Mayochup' dispute revived by U.S. appeals court

 Kraft Heinz never sold products with these names, and someone else had applied for a “Ketchonnaise” mark.

-Mayochup was an effort to reinvigorate Kraft Heinz’s product portfolio, which includes Oscar Mayer deli meats, Philadelphia cream cheese and Jell-O, as more consumers turn to healthier and less-processed products.
+Mayochup was an effort to reinvigorate Kraft Heinz’s product portfolio, which includes Oscar Mayer and Jell-O, as more consumers turn to healthier and less-processed products.

 The Chicago-based company, in which Warren Buffett’s Berkshire Hathaway Inc has a 26.6% stake, has improved results recently as the COVID-19 pandemic caused people to buy more packaged foods.